FornaxA/cevap-doc/tokens/UseCases_tokens_Create-Management-Tokens.md

 The creator of these three token groups:
 - performs a *token management creation transaction* to create the respective token groups, which gives him token authorities for the three token groups.
 - mints 1000 MAGIC, 71.000 XDM and 100.000 ATOM
-- destroys the DarkMatter token mint authority and the ATOM mint authority

 The three token groups are *named token groups*: they have a ticker name, a full name and a website.
 Currently, the wallet only displays token group names when all fields are correctly specified: